kimdesok/Computer-Vision-Transformers/README.md

 ### Prototype Web Application (Illustration Only)

-Currently Not Available Since Oct 2nd., 2025:
 >* Under construction: Click [here](https://nkjhysfhcnsramak.tunnel.elice.io/proxy/8890/)
->* Due to frequent unannounced runtime failures at Elice Group, s.
-Korea, it may be not available sometimes but do come back & check it out.

 To demonstrate deployment feasibility, we implemented a **prototype web application** that runs inference on the PatchCamelyon dataset.
 This tool was designed to test NPU compilation and performance benchmarking, rather than to serve as a finished clinical product.